 297 Commonwealth is located on the north side of Commonwealth, between Gloucester and Hereford, with 293-295 Commonwealth to the east and 303 Commonwealth to the west.

-297 Commonwealth was designed by Peabody and Stearns, architects, and built in 1899-1900 by Woodbury & Leighton, builders, for textile machinery manufacturer George Albert Draper and his wife Jessie Fremont (Preston) Draper.
+297 Commonwealth was designed by Peabody and Stearns, architects, and built in 1899-1900 by Woodbury & Leighton, contractors and builders, for textile machinery manufacturer George Albert Draper and his wife, Jessie Fremont (Preston) Draper.
 They lived in Hopedale, where George Draper’s firm was located, and built 297 Commonwealth as their winter home.
-Jessie P. Draper is shown as the owner on the original building permit application, dated November 6, 1899, and on the 1908 and 1917 Bromley maps.
+Jessie P. Draper is shown as the owner on the original building permit application, dated November 6, 1899.

 Plans for the house are included in the Peabody and Stearns Collection in the Boston Public Library’s Arts Department (reference PS/MA.051).
 The plans reference a November 2, 1899, contact between Jessie Draper and Woodbury & Leighton.

-Click here to view the original plans for 297 Commonwealth.
+Click here for an index to the deeds for 297 Commonwealth.